cvcpatton/fractal-flower-gen/README.md

 # Fractal Flower Generator 🌸

 A simple web app that generates fractal flower patterns based on a user-entered seed (word or number).
-Built with HTML, CSS, and JavaScript (Canvas API).
+Each petal edge is drawn using a recursive Koch-curve algorithm, producing self-similar, snowflake-like detail.
+Built with HTML, CSS, and JavaScript.

 ## Features